systemd/systemd/docs/CONTAINER_INTERFACE.md

 are unlikely to do the same.

 Note that it is our intention to make systemd systems work flawlessly and out-of-the-box in containers.
-In fact we are interested to ensure that the same OS image can be booted on a bare system, in a VM and in a container, and behave correctly each time.
+In fact, we are interested to ensure that the same OS image can be booted on a bare system, in a VM and in a container, and behave correctly each time.
 If you notice that some component in systemd does not work in a container as it should, even though the container manager implements